CUNYTechPrep/guides/install-pg-mac.md

 ### Starting up the server

-After installing postgres, you need to turn it on before you can begin using it.
+After installing PostgreSQL, you need to turn it on before you can begin using it.
 There are a few ways to do that, but the easiest is using the homebrew services manager.
 You can set that up as follows:

 First, install brew services if you don't already have it installed: